SAMS Group Australia

 Don’t fall behind

-Sometime later I received a request from a potential client asking if I could review their website.
+Sometime later, I received a request from a potential client to review their website.
 The company was thinking about a redesign and wanted to provide some information to web design companies.

-The email told me that they hadn’t done anything to their website for almost seven years and they had decided it was time for a refresh.
+The email told me that they hadn’t done anything to their website for almost seven years, and they had decided it was time for a refresh.

-When you don’t reconsider your social media strategy every year, you also leave it to wither, requiring significant investment at a later date.
-And if you do not look after your digital footprint on an annual basis, addressing the necessary changes in one colossal effort after several years takes more time and energy than is necessary.
+And if you do not look after your digital footprint annually, addressing the necessary changes in one colossal effort after several years takes more time and energy than is required.

-There is a tendency to go for significant changes every few years in business, rather than progressive alterations over shorter periods.
+There is a tendency in business to make significant changes every few years rather than progressive alterations over shorter periods.

 If you are a ‘big change’ business, then you are like my garden fence.

-Leaving it unpainted for so long has created much more work, at a higher cost, than if it had been tended to every year.
+Leaving it unpainted for so long has created much more work and a higher cost than if it had been tended to yearly.

 ABOUT THE AUTHOR